 Problem 2: Water pools on the floor—dishwasher door leaks

 Photo 10: Replace or clean the door gasket

 Check the dishwasher gasket for cracks, wear and caked-on crud.
 If it’s damaged, replace it.
 If it’s dirty, clean it with mild detergent and a brush and sponge.

 Photo 11: Adjust the latch plate, if needed

-Loosen the screw of bolt that holds the door latch plate.
+Loosen the screw or bolt that holds the dishwasher door latch plate.
 Shift the latch slightly inward and retighten.
 Latch the door and test the fit.

 A. Pinpoint the source (5 minutes)

 A poorly sealing door causes most leaks, and this section concentrates on solutions for this problem.
 Check for a bad seal when washing the next load of dishes by looking for drips directly under the door.
 If you find moisture, go to the next step.
 If you don’t find any and a puddle appears, unscrew the lower front panels and look for drips around hoses and other parts.
 Sometimes you can tighten a hose connection, but most repairs for these types of leaks are difficult.
 We won’t cover these repairs in this article.

 B. Eliminate simple dishwasher door leak causes first (10 minutes)